 That may seem like a short stretch, but exploring the attractions along this winding roadway can occupy the better part of a day.
-Acadia National Park is a photographer's dream, and you'll want to pull over and shoot iconic attractions like majestic, evergreen-fringed Otter Cliffs and Thunder Hole, where water sprays 40 feet in the air when the tides are just right.
+Acadia National Park is a photographer's dream; pull over and shoot iconic attractions like majestic, evergreen-fringed Otter Cliffs and Thunder Hole, where water sprays 40 feet in the air when the tides are just right.

 The Park Loop Road is open April 15 through December 1, weather conditions permitting.
 Pick up a map at the Hulls Cove Visitor Center when you enter the park, or download an Acadia map from the National Park Service Web site.

 Cruise ship passengers and other car-less travelers who want to visit Acadia National Park can take advantage of the free Island Explorer shuttle bus, which departs from the Hulls Cove Visitor Center every half hour from late June through Columbus Day and stops at key attractions along the Park Loop Road.

 Sand Beach is a mandatory detour at Acadia National Park.
 Aim to arrive early in the morning on summer days; otherwise, you may struggle to find a parking space.
 Even when temperatures climb in July and August, the Atlantic Ocean remains jarringly cold this far north.
 But this crushed seashell beach is one of the most stunning you may ever behold.